vantage-sh/docs.vantage.sh/docs/connecting_temporal.md

 4. Add an optional description to identify this account.
 5. For **Account Level Role**, select **Finance Admin**.
 6. For **Namespace Permissions**, set the access for each namespace to **Read-Only**.
   <details><summary>Expand to view example image</summary>
     <div>
     <img alt="Setting up the Temporal service account with relevant permissions" width="100%" src="/img/temporal-service-account.png"/> </div>
   </details>

   :::note
-  If additional namespaces are added after you create this service account that you want included in your integration, you will need to go back and update the permissions for these new namespaces.
+  If additional namespaces are added after you create this service account, and you want them included in your integration, you will need to go back and update the permissions to account for these new namespaces.
   :::

-7. Click **Create Service Account**.
-Once created, you will be prompted to create an API Key for the service account.
+1. Click **Create Service Account**.
+Once created, you will be prompted to create an API key for the service account.

 #### Step 2: Create an API Key for the Service Account